thezettascale/KAEM/README.md

 Go see our [website!](https://exalaboratories.com).
 We are more efficient and versatile than GPUs/TPUs!

-It's early stages and I'm planning to add more - for updates, please follow me on [LinkedIn](https://www.linkedin.com/in/prithvi-raj-eng/) or [Twitter (will add link when password found)]().
+It's early stages and I'm planning to add more - for updates, please follow me on [LinkedIn](https://www.linkedin.com/in/prithvi-raj-eng/) or Twitter (@PritManGuy - link will be added soon).

 ## What is T-KAM.